-Article 6 In implementing comprehensive legal support and establishing a comprehensive legal support framework, it must be undertaken to ensure that full use can be made of the systems that allow victims and their families (meaning persons who have sustained an injury due to a crime or their spouses, lineal relatives, or siblings, if such a person has died or suffered serious physical or mental harm; the same applies hereinafter) to appropriately participate in criminal proceedings as well as helping them recover from the damage or alleviate the pain they have suffered, and to ensure that full use can be made of other systems for assisting victims and their families.
+Article 6 In implementing comprehensive legal support and establishing its framework, it must be performed to ensure that full use can be made of the systems that allow a victim, etc. (meaning a person who has sustained an injury due to a crime or their spouse, lineal relative, or sibling, if that person has died or suffered serious physical or mental harm; the same applies below) to appropriately participate in criminal proceedings as well as helping them recover from the damage or alleviate the pain they have suffered, and to ensure that full use can be made of other systems for assisting the victim, etc.